 The Southeast Texas Auto Theft Task Force was created in March of 1993 through grant funds from the Texas Automobile Theft Prevention Authority.

-In 1996 1.4 million vehicles were reported stolen in the United States.
-These cars had an estimated value of 7.6 billion dollars.
-Auto theft accounted for 13% of all property crimes.
-One car was reported stolen every 20 seconds.
-The number one stolen vehicle was the Honda Accord.
-The state of Texas ranked fourth in auto theft.
+Each year more than 700,000 vehicles are reported stolen in the United States.
+These cars had an estimated value of 4.3 billion dollars.
+Auto theft accounts for 13% of all property crimes.
+One car was reported stolen every 45 seconds

-In 1992 The Wall Street Journal reported that the City of Beaumont, Texas had the largest increase in auto theft from 1991 of any city with a population of 100,000 or greater.
-That increase was 54%
+In 1993 The Wall Street Journal reported that the City of Beaumont, Texas had the largest increase in auto theft from 1991 to 1992 of any city with a population of 100,000 or greater.
+That increase was 54%.
+This drastic rise led to the creation of the Southeast Texas Auto Theft Task Force.

 The investigative branch of the task force targets auto theft at every level.
 Emphasis is given to theft rings, street gang related auto thefts and repeat offenders.
 Because many cars are stolen for their parts the unit developed a program to monitor, inspect and inventory local repair shops, salvage yards and used parts dealers.